-In order to make your application stand out in a crowd of others, there are some things that you should think about even before you get started on your application.
-The hard work begins early on in your academic journey.
+In order to make your application stand out from the crowd there are some things that you can think about before you get started.
+The hard work begins early on in your academic journey!
 For applications in the UK you need:

 - A combination of GCSEs, AS levels and A levels, with good grades in science subjects (Chemistry, Physics, Biology and/or Mathematics) which form the foundation of the medical curriculum

 - Good GCSE passes in English and Mathematics